 Quick MS facts

-• MS is a progressive disease of the nervous system, for which there is no cure at present.
+- MS is a progressive disease of the central nervous system, for which there is no cure at present.

-• More women than men have MS, with a ratio of 2 men to 3 women affected.
+- More women than men have MS, with a ratio of three women to two men.

-• There are a wide range of symptoms.
-Fatigue is one of the most common.
+- There are a wide range of symptoms, with fatigue being one of the most common.

 - The incidence of MS increases in countries further from the equator.